-I’m a Buddhist teacher and author living in New Hampshire, but originally from Scotland.
+I’m a Buddhist teacher and author living in New Hampshire, although I’m originally from Scotland.

 I got my Sanskrit name (which means “Wings of Enlightenment,” incidentally) when I joined the Triratna Buddhist Order in 1993, after 11 years of Buddhist practice.
 I teach in various Triratna centers, including Aryaloka Buddhist Center, which is just down the road.

 I run Wildmind, an online meditation center with a mission to spread compassion and mindfulness through the practice of Buddhist meditation.
 We offer an extensive self-paced guide to a variety of meditation techniques, a regular stream of articles in our blog, and online meditation events.
 We also publish guided meditation CDs and MP3s.
 Wildmind is where I do the bulk of my writing.

 In 2006 I adopted a baby girl from Ethiopia, and that’s been more satisfying than I could have imagined.
 And then in 2009 I did it again and adopted a baby boy, also from Ethiopia.
 My children are my spiritual teachers.